vkboi5/HACKHAZARDS/README.md

 - 🌐 **Cross-chain Bridge**: Enable interoperability with other blockchains like Ethereum
 - 💰 **Auction Functionality**: Add timed auctions with automatic settlement
 - 🔍 **Advanced Search & Discovery**: Implement AI-based recommendation system for NFT discovery
+- 🔄 **Batch Operations**: Support for minting and managing multiple NFTs in a single transaction
+- 📱 **Mobile Application**: Native mobile apps for iOS and Android platforms

 ---